CMU-Vis-2021/GenderGaps-FinalProject/README.md

 - Priya Jain: creating the scatterplot (second section of the article)
 - Rob Lambeth: creating the case study (last section of the article)
-- Tammy Zhou: creating the choropleth and bubble map (first section of the article)
+- Tammy Zhou: creating the choropleth and bubble map (first section of the article) It was a unique learning experience for all of us coming from non-technical backgrounds to collaborate on this project.
+We were all new to D3 and collaborative work on github.
+We learned how to work effectively and help each other out by sharing resources and work in pairs to run debugging sessions.
+We also received a lot of help and support from the instructors and TA of this class :)